ParisNeo/ollama_proxy_server/README.md

 ### Step 2: Manage Users and API Keys

 The main dashboard is your central hub for creating virtual users.
-This allows you to generate and organize unique API keys for different applications or individuals.
-Click "Manage" to create, view, and revoke keys for any user.
+Click "Manage" to access the user details page where you can create, view, **enable/disable**, and revoke keys.
+You can also set **custom rate limits** for each new key, overriding the global settings.

 ![User Management Dashboard](assets/dashboard.png)